Nutrition and rest to enhance the effectiveness of muscle training

 3) Candow DG, et al. Int J Sports Nutr Exerc Metab.
 2006; 16: 233-44

-Figure 4 shows the relationship between how much protein a person in training consumes per day and the amount of lean body mass (total body weight minus fat mass: which indicate the approximate muscle mass) gained 8).
-It results suggest that increasing protein intake to 1.6 g per kilogram of body weight per day can maximize lean body mass gain.
+Figure 4 shows the relationship between the amount of protein consumed per day by people who do muscle training and the increase in lean body mass (body weight minus fat weight: indicates approximate muscle mass) that accompanies training.8)We found that increasing protein intake to 1g/kg body weight per day maximizes lean body mass gains.

 Figure 4

-However, it has also been shown that consuming more protein than required does not change the amount of muscle.
-The same data showed that eating more than 1.6 g per kilogram of body weight per day did not alter the muscle mass.
-This indicates that some of the protein ingested was not used to increase muscle protein.
+However, it is also known that taking in more protein than is needed does not change the amount of muscle you can build.
+The same data shows that even if you take in more than 1g per kg of body weight per day, the amount of muscle you can build remains the same.
+This shows that some of the protein you take in is not used to build muscle.

-In other words, combining training with an adequate amount of protein to enhance the synthesis of muscle protein would make training more effective.
+This means that combining your training with the right amount of protein to build muscle will make your training more effective.

 4) Biolo G, et al. Am J Physiol.
 1995; 268(3 Pt 1): E514-20